 Their research reveals everything from “ways to close the gap between rich and poor students; to stop the violence plaguing inner-city schools; to decipher whether women are really less competitive than men; to correctly price products and services; and to discover the real reasons why people discriminate.”

-Whether you’re in education, philanthropy, business, politics, or at a tech startup, you will walk away with a more nuanced (and accurate) grasp of how to positively and effectively motivate both others and yourself.
+Whatever field you’re in, you will walk away from this book with a better grasp of how to motivate both others and yourself.

 - Paradox of Choice, by Barry Schwartz